CodeChefVIT/resources/Design/VIDEO-DESIGN.md

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/d/d3/Adobe_After_Effects_CS6_Icon.png" height="120"></p>
 <br>

-Adobe After Effects is a digital visual effects, motion graphics, and compositing application developed by Adobe Systems and used in the post-production process of film making, video games and television production
+Adobe After Effects is a digital visual effects, motion graphics, and compositing application developed by Adobe Systems and used in the post-production process of film making, video games and television production.

 ## Installation

-To install Adobe After Effects for Windows, Follow these [steps](https://helpx.adobe.com/in/after-effects/get-started.html)
+To install Adobe After Effects for Windows, Follow these [steps](https://helpx.adobe.com/in/after-effects/get-started.html).

-## Getting Started
+## Getting Started :muscle:

 **New To Video Editing?**
-Get a brief about After Effect's [Interface](https://helpx.adobe.com/in/after-effects/how-to/aftereffects-workflow-terminology.html)
+Get a brief about After Effect's [Interface](https://helpx.adobe.com/in/after-effects/how-to/aftereffects-workflow-terminology.html).

 **Bored finding the commands in the interface?**
-Here is Complete list of Keyboard [Shortcuts](https://helpx.adobe.com/in/after-effects/user-guide.html)
+Here is Complete list of Keyboard [Shortcuts](https://helpx.adobe.com/in/after-effects/user-guide.html).

 **Confused how to initiate?**
-Here is the workflow to proceed in [After Effects](https://helpx.adobe.com/in/after-effects/using/workflows.html)
+Here is the workflow to proceed in [After Effects](https://helpx.adobe.com/in/after-effects/using/workflows.html).

-*For Official Guide for After Effects by Adobe, Click [here](https://helpx.adobe.com/in/after-effects/user-guide.html)*
+*For Official Guide for After Effects by Adobe, Click [here](https://helpx.adobe.com/in/after-effects/user-guide.html)*.

-## Video Tutorials for Major Topics
+## Video Tutorials for Major Topics :books:

 |Topic|Link|
 |--------|------|